 When it comes to dealing with card payments, every website in every sector is governed by a strict standard comprising of laws and regulations known as the Payment Card Industry Data Security Standard.
 It is the most trusted information security standard across the world and requires annual validation evaluated on the security structure of the website across different layers.

 Similarly, the Reserve Bank of India is also closely involved in information security, electronic banking, technology risk management, and cyber frauds.
 In fact, RBI guidelines emphasize the importance of risk assessment and audits.
 Their application control and security outlook further clarify how apps should be designed, developed, audited, and monitored.
 IRDA and SEBI have similar strong concerns on how they would like to see the Insurance and Broking websites handling security too.

 Now, along with maintaining a high level of user experience and offering a wide array of services, BFSI domain organizations find it difficult to mandate a compliance structure and adhere to these guidelines with frequent changes.

 b) Security Prioritization

-Additionally, developers are also under pressure to meet regular application project deadlines rather than researching and understanding application vulnerabilities beyond compliance.
+Additionally, developers are also under pressure to meet regular application project deadlines rather than concentrating on how to secure a website and understanding application vulnerabilities beyond compliance.
 Under such circumstances, app security lags behind increasing the chance of exploitation and manipulating within the code framework.

 c) Security Staff Management